Robzz/recast-rs/README.md

 `recast-rs` contains two crates:

   * `recast-sys`: low level FFI bindings to the Recast library.
+You will need a working C++14 compiler to compile the Recast code.
+There is no option to use system libraries yet, just the bundled one.
   * `recast`: higher level bindings.

+## License

+Recast-rs includes code from the recastnavigation project, provided under the Zlib license.
+Recast-rs itself is provided under either the MIT or Apache 2.0 license, at your option.